 - Speeding up development by improving distributed development.

 Ubisoft is always developing several in-house tools, which is why it needed a flexible API to interact with source control.
-Keeping track of their requirements helped them boost their overall productivity and ensure smoother operation.
+Keeping track of their requirements helped them boost their overall productivity and ensure a smoother operation.

 How to Improve Requirements Management Today

-It’s also why teams should have the flexibility to access, collaborate, update, and test every requirement right through completion.
+That’s why teams should have the flexibility to access, collaborate, update, and test every requirement right through completion.